Table of Contents

 Opportunities for Positive Transformation

 Despite these challenges, environmental policies are not inherently destructive to local cultures.
-When designed and implemented with community participation, they can become catalysts for empowerment, cultural revitalization, and sustainable development.
+When designed and implemented with genuine community participation and respect for cultural rights, they can become catalysts for empowerment, cultural revitalization, and sustainable development.

 Empowerment Through Inclusive Governance